spawnmarvel/azure-automation-bicep-and-labs/azure-1-ARM-Bicep/README.md

 New-AzResourceGroupDeployment -ResourceGroupName $rgName -TemplateFile main.bicep [..]

 # -Name The name of the deployment it's going to create.
 If not specified, defaults to the template file name when a template file is provided
-# -Force Forces the command to run without asking for user confirmation.
 # -Mode Complete: In complete mode, Resource Manager deletes resources that exist in the resource group but are not specified in the template.
 # -Mode Incremental: Default value, In incremental mode, Resource Manager leaves unchanged resources that exist in the resource group but are not specified in the template.
 # -Tag
+# -Force Forces the command to run without asking for user confirmation.
+# -AsJob Run cmdlet in the background
 # -TemplateFile
 # -TemplateUri
 # -WhatIf

 ```